 – Orson Welles on making The Trial

-Michael and his son Alexander Salkind had worked with Welles once before on their movie The Battle of Austerlitz in 1960.
-The Salkinds approached Welles and offered to finance any movie so long as it was based on a work of fiction in the public domain.
-Welles eventually opted for Franz Kafka’s The Trial.
+Michael and his son Alexander Salkind worked with Welles once before.
+It was on a movie called The Battle of Austerlitz in 1960.
+Pleased with the outcome, the Salkinds approached Welles and offered to finance any movie so long as it was based on a work of fiction.
+One in the public domain.
+Welles hummed and hawed.
+He eventually opted for Franz Kafka’s The Trial.

 I’m in prison and I don’t why – going to be tried and I don’t know why.
 It’s very personal for me.
 A very personal expression…it’s the most autobiographical movie that I’ve ever made, the only real one that’s really close to me…It’s much closer to my own feelings about everything than any other picture I’ve ever made.

 Someone must have been telling lies about Josef K., he knew he had done nothing wrong but, one morning, he was arrested.
 Every day at eight in the morning he was brought his breakfast by Mrs. Grubach’s cook – Mrs. Grubach was his landlady – but today she didn’t come.
 That had never happened before.
 K. waited a little while, looked from his pillow at the old woman who lived opposite and who was watching him with an inquisitiveness quite unusual for her, and finally, both hungry and disconcerted, rang the bell.
 There was immediately a knock at the door and a man entered.
 He had never seen the man in this house before.